mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 ## Example of use

-{{fig-example}} illustrates an example of use for ADDITIONAL_ADDRESSES in a QUIC deployment featuring a load balancer and a multihomed server making use of the Preferred Address mechanism.
+{{fig-example}} illustrates an example of use for Additional Addresses in a QUIC deployment featuring a load balancer and a multihomed server making use of the Preferred Address mechanism.

-First, the client sends its Initial packet indicating support for this extension to the load balancer, which forwards it to the first server IP.
-The server answers to the QUIC connection opening and indicates its first IP as a preferred address and its second one as an additional address.
+First, the client sends its Initial packet to the load balancer, which forwards it to the first server IP.
+The client indicates support for this extension by using the dedicated transport parameter.
+The server answers to the QUIC connection opening and indicates its first IP as a preferred address and its second one as an additional address using the dedicated frame.
 When the handshake completes, the client validates the preferred address and migrates to it.
 Later during the connection, the client can validate the path towards the second server IP and can migrate to it.

 ~~~~
 Client            Load-balancer         Server @ IP a   Server @ IP b